Dean Winnard: Southport

 On 1 August 2018, Winnard was recruited by Southport manager Liam Watson as a player-coach for the 2018–19 season.

 He made his Southport debut in the opening game of the season, in a 1–0 loss against Teleford United.
 He was sent off against Chorley on 14 August 2018, in a match that Southport were losing 4–0 at the time.
 On 10 November 2018, Winnard scored his first goal for the club, in a 2–0 win over Boreham Wood.
 In a follow–up match, he scored again three days later, in a 3–0 win over Hereford.
 A month later, his third goal for the side came on 8 December 2018, in a 2–2 draw against Bradford (Park Avenue).
 At the end of the 2018–19 season, making twenty–eight appearances and scoring four times in all competition, Winnard signed a new contract with the club to stay with them for the following season.

 Marine

 In August 2021, he joined Marine.
+He did not play again following the play off win at the end of the season.

 Career statistics

 Personal life

 In December 2013, Winnard were among four Accrington Stanley to be appointed by PFA player ambassadors to work with the club's community trust.

 In January 2014, Winnard became a first time father.
 In October 2016, he became a second time father.
-In March 2017, Winnard's brother, Mark, passed away and the club offered their condolences to him and his family on the club's website.
+In March 2017, Winnard's brother, Mark, died and the club offered their condolences to him and his family on the club's website.